 Turn over and cook for another 4-5 minutes until the cheese is melted and the bread golden and toasted to your liking.
 Serve immediately.

-If you love sandwiches for lunch or dinner, you've come to the right place.
+If you love comfort food for lunch or dinner, you've come to the right place.
 I'm sure you will love the following recipes too.

 - Bacon Pretzel Burger